Cajac/picoCTF-Writeups/README.md

 ## Language disclaimer

-I'm not a native English speaker so please forgive and spelling mistakes and grammatical errors.
+I'm not a native English speaker so please forgive any spelling mistakes or grammatical errors.